Generic name: gabapentin [ GA-ba-PEN-tin ]

 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of gabapentin on the baby.

 Ask a doctor if it is safe to breastfeed while using gabapentin.

 How should I take gabapentin?

 Take gabapentin exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Both Gralise and Horizant should be taken with food.